 Contributions to traditional IRAs could be tax-deductible if your income is below the threshold, and your withdrawals will be taxed as ordinary income.1,2 On the other hand, Roth IRA contributions are made after you've paid taxes on the money.
 So there's no tax break today, but any potential earnings in a Roth IRA grow tax-free and withdrawals are tax-free once your reach age 59½ and at least 5 years have elapsed since the beginning of the tax year when you made your first contribution.3

-You can withdraw from traditional or Roth IRAs penalty-free after you turn 59½, although at least 5 years must elapse between the beginning of the tax year of your first contribution to a Roth account and the time when you withdraw earnings, even if you are 59½ or older.
+You can withdraw from traditional or Roth IRAs penalty-free after you turn 59½, although at least 5 years must elapse between the beginning of the tax year of your first contribution to a Roth account and the time when you withdraw for earnings to be tax-free, even if you are 59½ or older.
 If you need to withdraw from your IRA before 59½, you can learn more about your options on our IRA early withdrawals page.

 Not sure which IRA to choose?
 Check out our guide to traditional vs. Roth accounts.